Epsilon ferry Review and Specifications

 MV Epsilon ferry is a Ro-Ro passenger vessel operated by the company IRISH FERRIES.
-The ship has max capacity of 400 passengers and 70 cars.
+The ship has a max capacity of 400 passengers and 70 cars.
 The vessel was launched in 2011 and currently operates on the Ireland-Wales and Ireland-France ferry routes Dublin-Holyhead (crossing time 2 hours) and Dublin-Cherbourg (crossing time 19 hours).

 Epsilon staterooms are all located on deck 6 (disabled are on deck 5) and in the following categories:

-- 3-star Twin Outside (4-berth Window Cabin with 2 lower beds / non-convertible to queen, 2 pull-down bunk beds, mini-fridge)
+- 3-star Twin Outside (4-berth Window Cabin with 2 lower beds / non-convertible to a queen, 2 pull-down bunk beds, mini-fridge)

-- 2-star Twin Outside (4-berth Window Cabin with 2 lower beds / non-convertible to queen, 2 pull-down bunk beds)
+- 2-star Twin Outside (4-berth Window Cabin with 2 lower beds / non-convertible to a queen, 2 pull-down bunk beds)

-- Twin Inside (4-berth Interior Cabin with 2 lower beds / non-convertible to queen, 2 pull-down bunk beds, no windows)
+- Twin Inside (4-berth Interior Cabin with 2 lower beds / non-convertible to a queen, 2 pull-down bunk beds, no windows)